severell/severell-docs/src/main/resources/content/docs/index.md

 ##### Linux
 You'll need to make the program executable run `chmod 550 severell-cli`

-Make sure you place the Severell CLI executable somewhere on your `$PATH` so that is can be located by your system.
+Make sure you place the Severell CLI executable somewhere on your `$PATH` so that it can be located by your system.
 Some common locations
 include:

 * macOS/Linux: `/usr/local/bin`